XtinaT/Form-for-Clicktrans/README.md

   If the request succeeds, the user can see a congratulation message instead of a form.
-  If the request fails, the user can see an error message that suggests trying one again.
+  If the request fails, the user can see an error message that suggests trying once again.